 Filing a Lawsuit for Injuries Suffered From an Oilfield Accident

 If you fall victim to one of these oilfield accidents, then you need to know your legal rights.
-For example, if you collect workers’ compensation benefits after your accident, then you cannot also file a lawsuit against your employer.
-However, in Texas, there are some situations where filing a lawsuit is completely valid.
+For example, if you collect workers’ compensation benefits after your accident from your employer, then you cannot also file a lawsuit against your employer.
+However, in Texas, there are some situations where filing a lawsuit is completely valid against a responsible contractor or third party.

 For example, many employers in Texas do not carry workers’ compensation insurance.
 If this applies to your employer, then you can file a lawsuit to recover damages.
 When you do this, you must prove that your employer or another employee’s negligence caused your accident.
-If your own negligence caused your injuries, then you cannot file a personal injury lawsuit against your employer.
+If your own negligence exceeds 50%, then you cannot file a personal injury lawsuit against your employer.

 Finally, you do have the right to sue a third party that is responsible for your oilfield accident, even if you collect workers’ compensation.
 Some of the third parties you may sue after an oilfield accident include: